Byndyusoft/r-graph-vocabulary/README.md

 Snippets and case studies for rapid data visualization in R with ggplot2 and some others libraries.

 ## Installation
-You neew to install R and RStudio.
-You need the last one for playing with R-notebooks — it is very fun because of immidiate connection between input and result.
+You need to install R and RStudio.
+RStudio is an IDE that let you to play with R-notebooks.

 ## Libraries
 - ggplot2